Ratheesh

 Ratheesh (11 September 1954 – 23 December 2002) was an Indian actor best known for his work in Malayalam cinema.
 He was a native of Kalavoor in the Alappuzha district of Kerala, India.
 He performed villainous roles during the 1990s.
-He had acted in 158 films with directors such as K. G. George, I. V. Sasi, Joshiy, P. G. Vishwambharan, Thampy Kannamthanam, Sreekumaran Thampi, Rajasenan,P.K.Joseph and Shaji Kailas.
-Unlike other villains of the time, Ratheesh captivated the Malayalam movie lovers with his charms and handsome looks.He attained superstardom for a brief while during the 80s.
+He had acted in 158 films with directors such as K. G. George, I. V. Sasi, Joshiy, P. G. Vishwambharan, Thampy Kannamthanam, Sreekumaran Thampi, Rajasenan, P. K. Joseph and Shaji Kailas.
+Unlike other villains of the time, Ratheesh captivated the Malayalam movie lovers with his charms and handsome looks.
+He attained superstardom for a brief while during the 80s.

 Personal life

 He was born to Puthenpurayil A. V. Rajagopalan and Padmavathiyamma at Kalavoor in the erstwhile State of Travancore–Cochin.
 He had two sisters, Sherly and Laila.
 He had his education from Sree Narayana College, Kollam and Sree Narayana College, Cherthala.

-He was married to Diana, who is the daughter of· Ex minister M.K.
-Hemachandran, on 11 September 1983.
+He was married to Diana, who is the daughter of Ex minister M. K. Hemachandran, on 11 September 1983.
 The couple have four children Parvathy, Padmaraj, Padma and Pranav.
 He died due to a heart attack at his home in Coimbatore on 23 December 2002, aged just 48.

 Career

 Ratheesh started his career in the Malayalam film Vezhambal in 1977.
 But it was K. G. George who provided his big break through Ullkadal in 1979.
 He became a bankable star through I. V. Sasi's Thusharam in 1981.

 From 1981 to 1988 he was at the peak of his career, performing in films like Oru Mukham Pala Mukham, Ee Nadu, Rajavinte Makan, Muhoortham 11.30, Sangharsham, Vazhiyorakazhchakal, Aayiram Kannukal, Abkari, Unaroo, Ithraym Kaalam, Uyarangalil, Thanthram, Akkachiyude Kunjuvava, John Jaffer Janardhanan, Innalenkil Nale and Ponthooval.

 After 1988 he reduced the number of films in which he acted, he quit altogether after 1990.
 After a period of four years he made a comeback as the antagonist through Shaji Kailas's Commissioner.
 Throughout the 1990s, he did various villainous and character roles in films such as Kashmeeram, Nirnayam, Yuvathurki, 19 April, and Gangothri.
-In the 2000s, he was notable for his roles in Ravanaprabhu and Danny.
+In the 2000s, he was notable for his roles in Ravanaprabhu and Dany.